-□ Statement of Housing Needs and Strategy for Addressing Housing Needs.
+Statement of Housing Needs and Strategy for Addressing Housing Needs.
 Provide a statement addressing the housing needs of low-income, very low-income and extremely low-income families and a brief description of the PHA's strategy for addressing the housing needs of families who reside in the jurisdiction served by the PHA.
 The statement must identify the housing needs of (i) families with incomes below 30 percent of area median income (extremely low-income), (ii) elderly families and families with disabilities, and (iii) households of various races and ethnic groups residing in the jurisdiction or on the waiting list based on information provided by the applicable Consolidated Plan, information provided by HUD, and other generally available data.
 The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
 For years in which the PHA's 5-Year PHA Plan is also due, this information must be included only to the extent it pertains to the housing needs of families that are on the PHA's strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
 For years in which the PHA's strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
 For years in which the PHA's strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
-For years in which the PHA's strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
-For years in which the PHA's sufficient and the performance of the PHA's sufficient on the strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
-For years in which the PHA's sufficient are on the PHA's sufficient are on the PHA's sufficient area on the PHA's sufficient area on the PHA's sufficient area and the performance of families that
+For years in which the PHA's 5-Year PHA Plan is also due, this information must be included only to the extent it pertains to the housing needs of families that are on the PHA's public housing and Section 8 tenant-based assistance waiting lists.
+24 CFR §903.7(a)(2)(ii) and 24 CFR §903.12(b).